ACTION NEEDED

 • WIOA is a vital funding source for workforce development that helps counties tackle and overcome the challenges facing job seekers and employers.

-• Congress should provide at least level or increased funding for WIOA Title I programs in FY 2024.
+• Congress should provide increased funding for WIOA Title I programs in FY 2025 to meet current program demands.

 Related News